-- Plant four to five varieties that represent a range of maturities over multiple planting dates. - Certified seed provides insurance against poor germ and contamination with weed seeds. - Earlier maturing varieties will joint and head earlier and are, therefore, more susceptible to stem and head freeze in spring if planted too early.
+- Plant 4-5 varieties which represent a range of maturities over multiple planting dates. - Certified seed provides insurance against poor germ and contamination with weed seeds. - Earlier maturing varieties will joint and head earlier and are therefore more susceptible to stem and head freeze in spring if planted too early.

-Consult UT Extension Research Report 15-01: 2014 Wheat Variety Performance Tests in Tennessee for specific variety trial descriptions and results.
+Consult the 2016 Wheat Variety Performance Tests in TN for specific variety trial descriptions and results.